plum-umd/adapton/README.md

 ------------------------------

 A computation is **incremental** if repeating it with a **changed input** is *faster than from-scratch recomputation*.
-Incremental computations are a ubiquitous phenomena in everyday computer systems.
+Incremental computations are ubiquitous in everyday computer systems.

 **Adapton** offers **programming language abstractions** for **incremental computation**.